davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
 As at Crystal Knob, xenoliths recovered from these flows record partial melting of the mantle markedly post-dating any possible slab window opening.
-The deep extensional transients implied by these eruptions may have played a role in generating the Crystal Knob basalts as well.
+The interplay of localized extensional transients with deep, low-volume melts is consistent with infrequent but energetic recent volcanism in the Coast Ranges.

 Conclusion
 ==========